Storm Water System CCTV Inspection

 With more and more customers in utilities and the infrastructure inspection business, there was a pull from the market to create something similar to what the ROV offers in terms of portability and ease of use, but is not limited to inspecting pipelines with enough water to cover the thrusters to swim through the pipe.

 Some of our customers affixed floatation devices to have the ROV remain floating at the top of the water with the thrusters submerged, which proved very fruitful – but we wanted to do better.

 In comes the DT340 pipe crawler.

 This complete system takes what we learned from building underwater ROVs and incorporates it into a submersible battery operated pipe crawler.
 Since its launch, the community has welcomed this new design concept with open arms.
 The robust construction, steerable wheels, pan/tilt/zoom camera provide all of the functionality typical of a traditional van mounted pipe crawler.
-A Deep Trekker DT340 is more affordable and eliminates the requirement for a dedicated truck.
+A Deep Trekker DT340 is more affordabl, flexible and doesn't require a dedicated truck.